-These critical levels are defined as the concentration of ammonia above which direct adverse effects on sensitive vegetation may occur according to present knowledge (CLRTAP, 2014).
-Critical levels are also defined for other pollutants: sulphur dioxide, N oxides and ozone, but these are not considered here; further information on these can be found in CLRTAP (2014).
+These critical levels are defined as the concentration of ammonia above which direct adverse effects on sensitive vegetation may occur according to present knowledge (CLRTAP, 2017).
+Critical levels are also defined for other pollutants: sulphur dioxide, some N oxides, and ozone.
+These other pollutants are not considered here; further information on these can be found in CLRTAP (2017).

-The critical levels for ammonia were reviewed and updated at an international workshop held in 2006 (UNECE, 2007) and approved by the Task Forces of the International Cooperative Programmes (ICPs) of the CLRTAP.
-Unlike the critical loads, critical levels are only defined for two vegetation types (Table 4.1), rather than a range of habitats.
-This means that critical levels of ammonia have not been applied to individual habitats or habitat features of designated sites in the UK; the critical level exceedance metrics used are described in Section 4.3.
+The critical levels for ammonia were reviewed and updated at an international workshop held in 2006 (UN-ECE, 2007) and approved by the Task Forces of the International Cooperative Programmes (ICPs) of the CLRTAP.
+Unlike the critical loads, critical levels are only defined for two taxonomic groups (Table 4.1), rather than a range of habitats.
+This means that critical levels of ammonia have not been applied to individual habitats or habitat features of designated sites in the UK.
+The critical level exceedance metrics used are described in Section 4.3.